 At Notre Dame we try to satisfy that hunger with our times of collective worship and year group assemblies.
 We have regular celebrations of Mass and liturgies through the year.
-The chapel is well used for prayer stations, exposition of the Blessed Sacrament and form time reflections.
+The chapel is well used for times of prayer and reflection and exposition of the Blessed Sacrament.

 As well as spiritual hunger we know so many across the world are physically hungry and are disadvantaged in different ways.
 Here at Notre Dame we try to live out our Gospel values and put our faith into action in the local community and through global charities.

-We invite young people to be part of the national Faith in Action scheme where they can gain an award for the number of hours in a year they offer in service to the community.
-We support various charities such as CAFOD, MIND and local charities such as Nugent and The Whitechapel Centre.
+We invite young people to be part of the national Faith in Action scheme where they can gain an award for the number of credits in a year they offer in service to the community.
+Our Eco Club meet weekly to participate in meaningful and enjoyable environmental projects and activities.
+We support various charities such as CAFOD, MIND, Mary’s Meals and local charities such as Nugent and The Whitechapel Centre.

 We use the liturgical seasons of Lent and Advent to launch campaigns such as those on the environment and to reflect on displaced refugees and asylum seekers.